paramsingh/notes/vault/daily.journal.2023.03.24.md

 to have a hard time.
 On the other hand, it's a great time to be a solo dev!
 You have interns and pair programmers available on demand!

+This seems like something I should read and know about: https://react.dev/learn/you-might-not-need-an-effect

+## Uploading myself

 Noting down an idea, need to flesh out: if text is the universal interface, writing as much as possible is a path to immortality.
 You're basically changing the data in your brain into a format that a computer can read and understand. (https://twitter.com/iliekcomputers/status/1639163648966004737)

+Exploring this more, what if I fine-tuned GPT-4 on everything I'd ever written and then chatted with it.
+How would that work?
+Would it be good or bad?